Ringedal/andreasringedal/_posts/2016-07-14-electrolux.md

 Information provided here does not necessarily reflect the views of {{ page.client }} or {{ page.agency }}.
 {: .disclaimer}

 Electrolux is transitioning into the digital era by making connectivity and Internet of Things a priority.
-They had a low-fidelity interactive prototype for controlling a washing machine via a smartphone app.
-I was hired together with a colleague to perform usability tests, highlight problems and make suggestions for improvements.
+They had developed a low-fidelity prototype for controlling a washing machine via a smartphone app.
+I was hired together with a colleague from inUse to perform usability tests, highlight problems and make suggestions for improvements.

 {% include figure.html file="electrolux-aeg-app-1.jpg" alt="Three phones with prototype interface used for usability testing" %}